syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 These events will be triggered while perform respective touch actions in timeslots, month cells and in appointments.
 All the three events contain the same argument [CellTappedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.CellTappedEventArgs.html) which holds selected appointment and date time details in it.

-• [Appointment](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.CellTappedEventArgs~Appointment.html) -  Contains the selected appointment value, it will be null, if any time slots selected.
-Recurrence appointment`s occurrence will have master appointment value.
+• [Appointment](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.CellTappedEventArgs~Appointment.html) - It contains the selected appointment value when tapped on the appointment.
+It will be null when tapped on the timeslot.
+Selected occurrence of a recursive appointment's value will be same as the master appointment, except the date values.
+So selected occurrence's date can be obtained from the args.DateTime value.
 • [DateTime](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.CellTappedEventArgs~Datetime.html) - Contains selected time slot DateTime value.

->N Selected Recurrence appointment`s occurrence value will be master appointment value and the value can be handled based on the master appointment and DateTime (DateTime will be selected date).
+>N Occurrences can be handled from tapped event when single occurrence remains unmodified.

 {% highlight c# %}